-If you want to play college softball, you should probably be looking in California, New York, or Pennsylvania.
+(Updated for 2022) If you want to play on a college softball team, you should probably be looking in California, Pennsylvania, or New York.
 However, if you’re looking specifically for Junior College teams, you should be focusing on Illinois and Texas.
-The states with the most D1 softball programs are New York, California, and Texas.
-The D3 college programs are concentrated in Pennsylvania, New York, and Massachusetts.
+The states with the most D1 softball programs are California, New York, and Texas.
+The D3 college softball teams are concentrated in Pennsylvania, New York, and Massachusetts.

-You can improve your chances of playing college softball if know where to look for the most appropriate level of play.
+Remember, you can improve your chances of playing college softball if you know where to look for the most appropriate level of play.
+This means you need to go where the teams are that are most likely to recruit you.
+However, be sure to take into account the supply of high school softball players in the area as well.

 Keep in mind that individual conferences can have additional rules than just those required by the sanctioning body.